radhika3131/Multiuser_Chat_Application/README.md

 New users can create an account by providing a unique username, password, and other required information.

 ### Login
-Registered users can securely log in using their credentials.
+Registered users can securely login using their credentials.

 ### Dashboard
 Upon successful login, users are directed to a dashboard screen displaying chat rooms.